starlitriver/starlitriver.github.io/content/mathematics/logarithm.md

 $2^3=8$
 $\log_2(8)=3$

+As you can see, the sentence "a log is a power" can be useful as a small reminder: The base of the log is the base, the inside of the log is the result, the output of the log is the power.

 A log function shows the base as a subscript.
 If no subscript, it is assumed the base is 10 - so $\log(a)=\log_{10}(a)$.